carlankjaer/Mobile-Development-Portfolio/README.md

 ![1695217510717](https://github.com/carlankjaer/Mobile-Development-Portfolio/assets/32563457/d702f5c3-5fce-4792-abd9-0993f2b83f71)

 ## Hello!
-I am a software developer, specializing in developing apps in both Flutter and Swift.

-### Here are some examples of what I have been working on in my spare time:
+I am a software developer, specializing in app development in Flutter and Swift.<br/> Here are some examples of what I have been working on in my spare time:

 # PsoCare